 Date: Subcontractor/ Rigging Company: Responsible Person/Contact: Crane Company: Responsible Person/Contact: Project: Lift Location: 1.
-Crane Information: Make: Model: S/N #: Size (Tons): Type: [ ] Hydraulic [ ] Friction [ ] Lattice [ ] Truck [ ] Tower [ ] All Terrain [ ] Crawler Boom Length: Jib Used?
-Y Load Line # of Parts: Lift Block Ca ipacity: Will outriggers be fully extended?
-If not, please explain: Will Lift Plan be based on 360° chart?
-If not, please explain: AAPH di Salaa aa Salaa aa dhaa aa aa aa aa aa ah ah Piri . ( ( Will this plan require more than one crane, either for a dual-lift o r for material nandling?
-Please explain: Will grams (a) money to "supply" with londe 2 If an integer compains Will crane(s) need to "walk" with loads?
-If so, please explain: Lifts in the following estagories are considered Consitive Lifts and require development of a detailed lift plan that Lifts in the following categories are considered Sensitive Lifts and require development of a detailed lift plan that must be reviewed by the Safety Department: a) Lifts over personnel occupied areas (i.e., buildings, sidewalks, etc.); b) Any lift where the payload weight is 20 tons or greater; c) Lifts underground building structures, transportation tunnels, retaining any part of the crane or load encroaches onto or over highway, is shut down to traffic; and e) Drifting operations, i.e., crane lifts Lifts in the following categories are considered Critical Lifts red exceeding 75% of crane rated capacity; b) Lifts requiring two or lifting simultaneously (tandem); c) Lifts using any type of equipm d) Lifts with helicopters over areas defined by the FAA as "cong utilize or inhabit (e.g., non-wilderness areas); e) Unusual or com Subcontractors conducting a criterial lift must: a) provide Annual and submit to PAVARINI MCGOVERN before the crane arrives annual inspection within the past three (3) months; b) submit a c letalled lift plan reviewed by a Master Rigger.
+Crane Information: Make: Model: S/N #: Size (Tons): Type: [] Hydraulic [] Friction [] Lattice [] Truck [] Tower [] All Terrain [] Crawler Boom Length: Jib Used?
+YES / NO Length: Load Line # of Parts: Lift Block Capacity: Will outriggers be fully extended?
+If not, please explain: Miller W. Director of the control of Will Lift Plan be based on 360° chart?
+If not, please explain: W/II (12) - 1 - 1 - 1 - 2 - 2 - 2 - 2 - 2 - 2 - 2 Will this plan require more than one crane, either for a dual-lift or for material handling?
+Please explain: Mill are no (a) mood to "well" with loods?
+If an inlease explain.
+Will crane(s) need to "walk" with loads?
+If so, please explain: Lifts in the following estagories are considered Consitive Lifts and require development of a detailed lift when that Lifts in the following categories are considered Sensitive Lifts and require development of a detailed lift plan that must be reviewed by the Safety Department: a) Lifts over personnel occupied areas (i.e., buildings, sidewalks, etc.) b) Any lift where the payload weight is 20 tons or greater; c) Lifts requiring the crane to be set up over or adjacent t underground building structures, transportation tunnels, retaining walls,(i.e., parking garages, etc.); d) Lifts where any part of the crane or load encroaches onto or over highway, roadway or railroad rights of way, unless the corrido is shut down to traffic; and e) Drifting operations, i.e., crane lifts where the load is drifted sideways by external mean Lifts in the following categories are considered Critical Lifts requiring review by the Safety Department: a) Lifts exceeding 75% of crane rated capacity; b) Lifts requiring two or more cranes or additional equipment assisting in lifting simultaneously (tandem); c) Lifts using any type of equipment to transfer a worker within a personnel basket; d) Lifts with helicopters over areas defined by the FAA as "congested areas".
+Which are defined as areas people utilize or inhabit (e.g., non-wilderness areas); e) Unusual or complex lifts that exceed any site-specific requirements Subcontractors conducting a criterial lift must: a) provide Annual Inspection Certificate satisfying OSHA requirement and submit to PAVARINI MCGOVERN before the crane arrives on site.
+Cranes used for critical lifts shall have an annual inspection within the past three (3) months; b) submit a detailed lift plan reviewed by a Master Rigger.